VRChat: Community

 The platform has a notable community of transgender users, as the use of avatars have allowed individuals to discover and portray an expression of themselves that suits their gender identity, especially if they live in regions where the transgender community faces prejudice.
-Trans Academy—a support group for transgender users on VRChat—had over 36,000 members as of December 2024.
+Trans Academy—a support group for transgender users on VRChat—has over 58,000 members in their VRChat group as of June 2026.

+The virtual furry convention Furality has been hosted on VRChat since 2020; its ninth edition in 2025—Furality Somna—hosted a record of over 26,000 registered attendees, and raised over $109,000 for the Orlando, Florida-based LGBTQ+ charity The Center.

-The Japanese company Hikky has organized a series of events on VRChat known as Virtual Market (VKet), a virtual doujinshi convention focused on the sale of digital assets by members of the community.
-The event has also attracted virtual booths and sponsor presences by companies such as Bandai Namco, Disney, East Japan Railway Company, and HP.
-The virtual furry convention Furality has been hosted on VRChat since 2020; its eighth edition in 2024—Furality Umbra—hosted a record of over 21,000 registered attendees, and raised over $42,000 for a Florida-based LGBT rights charity.
+The Japanese company Hikky has organized a series of events on VRChat known as Vket (Virtual Market), a virtual doujinshi convention focused on the sale of digital assets by members of the community.
+The event also features areas with sponsored booths, which have featured exhibitors such as Bandai Namco, Disney, East Japan Railway Company, and HP.
+Sanrio has similarly organized the Sanrio VFes, which has featured exhibitions of its characters, environments inspired by the Sanrio Puroland theme park, and virtual concert events.
+On February 15, 2026, the premiere of a promotional virtual concert for the anime film Cosmic Princess Kaguya! held as part of Sanrio VFes contributed to a new concurrent user record of around 156,700.